NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 .. warning::

     The CLI is currently under development.
-    This means the functionality may change without warning!
+    The CLI may change without warning!
     Please consult this documentation for up-to-date info on the CLI.

-The CLI interacts with GeoIPS ``artifacts``.
+The CLI interacts with GeoIPS artifacts.
-A ``GeoIPS artifact`` is a piece of data or functionality, such as an Interface, Package, Plugin,
+A GeoIPS artifact is a piece of data or functionality, such as an Interface, Package, Plugin,
 Family, Test Script, Test Dataset, etc.